John Geddes (bishop)

-John Geddes (9 September 1735 – 11 February 1799) was a Scottish Catholic prelate who served as Coadjutor Vicar Apostolic of the Lowland District from 1779 to 1797.
+John Geddes (9 September 1735 – 11 February 1799) was a Scottish Catholic prelate who served as coadjutor Vicar Apostolic of the Lowland District from 1779 to 1797.
 He was also rector of the Royal Scots College, Valladolid, from 1771 to 1780.
 In addition to his published writings about the history of the Catholic Church in Scotland and efforts to achieve Catholic Emancipation, Geddes is particularly important for his partially extant diary of Edinburgh intellectual life during the Scottish Enlightenment and for his friendship with Scottish national poet Robert Burns, from whom he received the now priceless volume known as The Geddes Burns.

 Early life

 Born at Mains of Corridoun, Enzie, Banffshire on 9 September 1735, he entered the Scots College, Rome on 6 February 1750, and took the oath on 31 July 1750.
 He received the tonsure on 27 March 1754 and the four minor orders from Cardinal Giuseppe Spinelli on 31 March 1754.
-He was ordained a subdeacon on 4 March 1759, a deacon on 10 March 1759, and a priest by Cardinal Spinelli on 18 March 1759.
-He left Rome for a mission in Scotland on 19 April 1759, and served as Rector of the underground minor seminary at Scalan in Glenlivet from 1762 to 1767.
+He was ordained a subdeacon on 4 March 1759, a deacon on 10 March 1759, and a priest by Spinelli on 18 March 1759.
+He left Rome for a mission in Scotland on 19 April 1759, and served as rector of the underground minor seminary at Scalan in Glenlivet from 1762 to 1767.

 Following the 1769 Suppression of the Jesuits, which was motivated by both Caesaropapism and certain other anti-religious currents behind the Bourbon Reforms and the Enlightenment in Spain, Geddes engaged in secret and delicate negotiations at the Spanish court with Don Pedro Rodriguez de Campomanes.
 Geddes sought permission for the reopening and revival of the former Royal Scots College at Madrid, which had been confiscated from the Society of Jesus and closed down since 1734, as a major seminary for training Scottish secular clergy.

 In 1771, Geddes and fifteen seminarians, including seven native speakers of the Scottish Gaelic language from Lochaber and South Uist, revived the college on the outskirts of Valladolid, in Northern Spain.
-The future Bishop later became the college's first post-1734 Rector and has since been credited with being solely responsible for the Royal Scots College's continued survival.
+The future bishop later became the college's first post-1734 rector and has since been credited with being solely responsible for the Royal Scots College's continued survival.

 In response to the rioting and arson that filled many Scottish cities as an outraged response to the relaxation of the laws criminalising Catholicism by the Catholic Relief Act 1778, Geddes in 1781 wrote from Valladolid, saying that the violence had made Scotland appear, "the most barbarous country in Europe".
-Geddes also forwarded to Scotland a letter from Campomanes, praising Bishop George Hay, the Vicar Apostolic of the Lowland District, for his humane actions, even during the arson that burned down his chapel and residence in Edinburgh.
+Geddes also forwarded to Scotland a letter from Campomanes, praising George Hay, the Vicar Apostolic of the Lowland District, for his humane actions, even during the arson that burned down his chapel and residence in Edinburgh.